 At the purely local level, we want to know where we, as Westfield neighbors, fit along these fault lines.

 Nationally, there's a debate about fiscal and monetary policy.
 Locally, Westfield residents have voiced opposition - vocally and in Patch's comments section - over fiscal decisions by the Board of Education, among other education management issues.
-The board's decision regarding using bonus state aid for teacher hiring versus property tax relief caused divisions amongst the board and conversation amongst Westfielders.
+The board's decision regarding for teacher hiring versus property tax relief caused amongst the board and conversation amongst Westfielders.

 Actions by the Town Council on hiring freezes and cost cutting in the era of a two-percent property tax cap have caused discussions on how will those decisions impact the average Westfielder.
 From fire manpower levels to human services to snow plowing, Westfielders are questioning the delivery of government services versus taxes in the current economic climate.

 The economy remains at the center of any debate, with unemployment numbers remaining steady.
 In Westfield, the Presbyterian Church confronted the crisis head on two years ago, creating one of the only weekly support groups for job seekers in New Jersey.
 Community groups throughout Westfield continue to support those in need, from the Agape soup kitchen to the Holy Trinity food pantry to volunteer work among students at all 10 of Westfield's schools.